 The NHS is offering antibody and antiviral treatments to people with Covid-19 who are at highest risk of becoming seriously ill.

 Eligible people can use a positive lateral flow test (LFT) to be referred for treatment.
 It is important that treatment starts within five days of a positive test.

 Most people who have conditions that put them in the highest risk category will have been contacted directly with information about how to get these treatments if needed.

 Treatments for Covid-19 are for people aged 12 and over who:

 - are at highest risk of getting seriously ill from Covid-19

 - have symptoms of Covid-19 that started within the last five days

 - have tested positive for Covid-19 by PCR or LFT within the last five days.

-If you think you, or someone you care for, is eligible for these treatments you can contact your GP surgery, when you have a positive test, and request a referral to the assessment unit.
+If you think you, or someone you care for, is eligible for these treatments you can contact your GP surgery or hospital specialist, of NHS 111, when you have a positive test, and request a referral to the assessment unit.